Jonathan-YungHsin-Ho/portfolio-gatsby/src/markdown/welcome.md

 Fortunately, my familiarity and experience with the React ecosystem and GraphQL along with Gatsby's excellent docs made this more straightforward than I had anticipated.
 (Of course, I did run into issues with building and deploying to Netlify.
 Let's just say that capitals are important.)
 In the process, I did simplify my portfolio site design some, mainly to avoid some of the complicated media queries I had in my previous version.
 I'd also gotten some feedback regarding the horizontal scrollbars, so I shifted to a more conventional vertical scrolling design for the Projects and Skills pages.

 My primary goal for this blog is to document my studies and personal projects as I embark on my software engineering career.
-One of the things I love about tech is the never-ending list of things to learn.
+One of the things I appreciate most about tech is the never-ending list of things to learn.
 Here's a list of some of the topics I'm currently tackling:

 - ReactJS
 - Vue.js